toggledbits/luaxp/README.md

 Luaxp is offered under MIT License as of October 29, 2018 (beginning with version 0.9.7).

+## Github

+There are three branches in the Github repository:
+* master - The current released version (this is the version to use/track if you are incorporating LuaXP into other projects;
+* develop - The current development version, which may contain work in progress, partial implementations, debugging code, etc. ("the bleeding edge");
+* stable - The current stable development code, which contains only completed and tested functionality, but may still contain debug messages and lack some optimizations and refinement.

 ## Installation ##

 Some day.
 This is all very new.